ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/Y.md

 reviewed: no
 ---

 The letter '''Y''' is pronounced exactly the same as the Icelandic letter '''[[i]]'''.
-It is pronounced similar to the English ''k'''i'''d''.
+It is pronounced similarly to the English ''k'''i'''d''.

 It can be [[Long sound|long]]: